daizuozhuo/batch-dropblock-network/README.md

-# Batch Feature Erasing for Person Re-identification and Beyond
+# Batch DropBlock Network for Person Re-identification and Beyond
 Official source code of paper https://arxiv.org/abs/1811.07130

 ## Update on 2019.3.15